Jean Bréhal: Biography

 Little is known about the life of Jean Bréhal with the exception of some documents regarding his career within the Dominican Order.
 It is known that he made his profession of faith among the Dominicans of the city of Évreux and remained faithful to the city's best interests for the rest of his life.
 He studied philosophy and theology for seven years at the University of Caen, supported financially by the ébroïciens, until 1443, when he was made Doctor of Theology.
 In 1452, while residing in Paris, he became the Inquisitor-general of France; and two years later, in 1455, was elected prior of the convent of Saint-Jacques of Paris and finally elected to review the trial of Joan of Arc's conviction.
 In 1474, he returned to his convent Saint-Louis d'Évreux, and became vicar of the master of the order.
 During the remainder of his life as vicar he tried to reform the lives of the Dominicans by encouraging a return to poverty and the community of goods.
-He passed away sometime around 1479.
+He died sometime around 1479.